 East Indian/Chinese/Amerindian: 12%

-Blacks are descendents of slaves brought to French Guiana or the Caribbean, some of which mixed with Amerindians giving rise to the mulatto ethnic group.
+Blacks are descendants of slaves brought to French Guiana or the Caribbean, some of which mixed with Amerindians giving rise to the mulatto ethnic group.
 Many blacks are Haitians.
-Whites are primarily French or European.
+Whites are primarily French or other European.
 Other ethnic groups include Hmong, Laotians, Indians, Lebanese, Latin Americans, and individuals from other Caribbean nations.
 Approximately half the population was born in French Guiana.

-Literacy: 83% (1982)
+Literacy: 83% (2017)

 French customs and culture heavily influence French Guiana.
-However the small population is accommodating to the many minority groups including Vietnamese, Hmong, Chinese, and Amerindians.
+However, the small population is accommodating to the many minority groups including Vietnamese, Hmong, Chinese, and Amerindians.
 There is a major divide in education, living conditions, and everyday life between coastal urban areas and the rural interior.

-GDP per capita: $17,300 (2006) [39.5% of US]
+GDP per capita: $16,200 (2016) [27.5% of U.S.]

-Human Development Index: 0.862
+Human Development Index: 0.901 (2017) (for France)